Factbox: Six Democrats still in the fight for U.S. presidential nomination

 Gabbard, 38, has been engaged in a public feud with 2016 Democratic presidential nominee Hillary Clinton.
 She sued Clinton for defamation, seeking at least $50 million in damages for suggesting last year that one of the party’s White House contenders was a “Russian asset.”

-Trump is the clear favourite to win the Republican nomination, and there has been criticism among his opponents that party leadership has worked to make it impossible for a challenger.
+Trump is the clear favorite to win the Republican nomination, and there has been criticism among his opponents that party leadership has worked to make it impossible for a challenger.
 Still, the incumbent will face a rival on the ballot.

 His campaign mounted a show of force in Iowa, where the incumbent won every caucus.
 In New Hampshire, Trump won 86% of the Republican vote.